Maine's Premier Field Contractor

 - installation of Turface, or other infield conditioners to improve the material’s moisture control, texture and/or color.

-- Base, Plate and Rubber Installation: we install, home plates, pitching rubbers and bases including anchor systems.
-As part of a standard infield cleanup we check measurements and move existing bases, anchors and pitching rubbers to true the field’s dimensions.
+- Base, Plate and Rubber Installation: we install home plates, pitching rubbers and bases including anchor systems.

 - Mound Cleanup or Renovation: